 Irma joined PPMI in 2010.
 She has a strong track record of conducting studies and evaluations of various public policy initiatives, coordinating international experts’ teams and providing advice to decision makers at national and European level.
 Irma has been involved in more than fifteen studies and evaluations, contracted by the European Commission, Eurofound, International Organisation for Migration, Lithuanian Research Council, and national ministries.
-Currently, she acts as a deputy scientific coordinator of the Network of experts in social dimension in education and training (NESET), represents PPMI in the research consortium “Towards a European framework for community engagement of higher education” and is involved in CEEYouth comparative study of young migrants from Poland and Lithuania as one of co-investigators.
-Prior to joining PPMI, Irma began her carrier by gaining professional experience in the area of equal opportunities gained at the Unit of Equal Opportunities and Equity (DG Education and Culture, European Commission) and the Office of Equal Opportunities Ombudsmen (Lithuania).
+Currently, she acts as a deputy scientific coordinator of the Network of experts in social dimension in education and training (NESET), is involved in CEEYouth comparative study of young migrants from Poland and Lithuania as one of co-investigators and represents PPMI in the research consortium “Towards a European framework for community engagement of higher education”.
+Prior to joining PPMI, Irma began her carrier by gaining professional experience in the area of equal opportunities at the Unit of Equal Opportunities and Equity (DG Education and Culture, European Commission) and the Office of Equal Opportunities Ombudsmen (Lithuania).

 Key areas of expertise

 - Policy areas: education, migration, social inclusion, employment, family policies, gender equality, equal opportunities

 - Methods: qualitative and quantitative research methods, including desk research, in-depth and semi-structured interviews, qualitative data analysis with NVivo, MAXQDA and Atlas.ti, systematic literature reviews with EPPI Reviewer 4, statistical analysis with SPSS, R, Mplus

 - Project management: building multinational research teams, coordinating expert networks, leading research teams, contract management

 - PhD candidate in Sociology at Vilnius University, since 2014